Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 +254 727 723 343

 Depart in the morning after breakfast towards Nairobi National park for a morning game drive; take an exciting 4-hour game drive through the park.
-The Nairobi National Park has been around since 1946 and wildlife here is bountiful despite the backdrop of skyscrapers and the roar of jets coming in to land.
-The setting is a blend of savannah and swampland and is home of the highest concentration of black rhinos in the world with a population of over 50 living here at the Nairobi National Park.
+The Nairobi National Park has been around since 1946 and wildlife here is bountiful despite the backdrop of skyscrapers and the roar of jets landing.
+The setting is a blend of savannah and swampland and is home to the highest concentration of black rhinos in the world with a population of over 50 living here at the Nairobi National Park.

-Almost every species of plains animal apart from elephant is found here; gazelles, zebras, buffaloes, warthogs, cheetahs, giraffes, lions, ostriches and leopards.
-The wetland areas sustain over 500 recorded species of bird including helmeted guinea fowl, francolins, kori, white and black bellied bustards, quelea turacos, mousebirds, ostriches and a variety of game birds and birds of prey.
+Almost every species of plains animal apart from elephants is found here; gazelles, zebras, buffaloes, warthogs, cheetahs, giraffes, lions, ostriches, and leopards.
+The wetland areas sustain over 500 recorded species of bird including helmeted guinea fowl, francolins, kori, white and black-bellied bustards, quelea turacos, mousebirds, ostriches, and a variety of game birds and birds of prey.

-After the game drive you will have lunch at Carnivore Restaurant which was voted one of the 50 best restaurants in the world and it justly sets the standards.
-The giant barbecue pit is overloaded with skewers of beef, pork, lamb, chicken, camel, ostrich and crocodile; as long as the flag on your table is flying, waiters keep bringing the meat.
+After the game drive, you will have lunch at Carnivore Restaurant which was voted one of the 50 best restaurants in the world and it justly sets the standards.
+The giant barbecue pit is overloaded with skewers of beef, pork, lamb, chicken, camel, ostrich, and crocodile; as long as the flag on your table is flying, waiters keep bringing the meat.
 There is also a good choice of delicious vegetarian dishes on offer for non-meat eaters.
-Thereafter drop off to your hotel.
+Thereafter, a drop off at your hotel.

 Price $ 140